 When a family decides to send an RCDS graduate to a local public school, the process is very simple.
 Often, the only decisions that need to be made involve placement in specific courses.
 Even if a student has not been in honors-level classes at RCDS, we might recommend honors-level placement for high school.

 The most popular public options for RCDS students have been Rumson-Fair Haven High School and Red Bank Regional High School.
-Notes: Rumson-Fair Haven High School gives its placement tests in Foreign Language and Math is mid-February.
-These tests take place at 3:30, so there is a potential conflict with RCDS athletics.
-Red Bank Regional High School also has a specialized program in the visual and performing arts (Academy of Visual and Performing Arts).
-According to the RBR website:
+Notes: Rumson-Fair Haven High School gives its placement tests in Foreign Language and Math in mid-February.
+These tests take place at 3:30 P.M., so there is a potential conflict with RCDS athletics.